-guiding of up-and-coming guides who have chosen professional guiding as their profession and are slowly and steadily delving deeper into this world, one step at a time.
+This article delves into the personalities and guiding styles of up-and-coming guides who have chosen this profession as their career, slowly and steadily stepping deeper into this world.

 The origins of a worryingly unprofitable guide

 "It's fine.
-As long as I can enjoy skiing, eat, and survive (laughs),"
+As long as I can enjoy skiing, make a living, and survive (laughs)."

-says Masaaki Sato, born in 1976 to a part-time farming family in Ueda City, Nagano Prefecture.
-He currently lives in Hakuba Village, where he moved at age 20, but returns to his hometown to help his parents with farm work during busy seasons like rice planting and harvesting.
+Masaaki Sato was born in 1976 in Ueda City, Nagano Prefecture, to a family of part-time farmers.
+He is currently based in Hakuba Village, where he moved when he was 20, but during busy seasons such as rice planting and harvesting, he returns to his hometown to help his parents with farm work.

 "Rice helped me grow, so I want to continue to be involved in rice farming.
 When I was little, it snowed a lot in Ueda, and I often went skiing in the mountains behind my house